-Despite his young age (33), Ilja De Neve (Stekene, Belgium) has been on the blues and jazz circuit for some time now.
+Despite his young age (36), Ilja De Neve (Stekene, Belgium) has been on the circuit for some time now.

 His experience shows on his debut album Wama Bama Mama, recorded in Great Britain with musicians who earned their stripes with the likes of Ginger Baker, Gerry Rafferty, Bert Jansch and Shirley Bassey.